natediddy/random_tools/linux/shell-toolkit/README.md

       echo "$COUNT"
       (( COUNT++ ))
     done
+    if fe $FILE; then
+      echo "$FILE exists!"
+    fi

-Upon success, all of these return 0, and 1 otherwise.
+Upon passing the test, all of these return 0, and 1 otherwise.
+Except for *fsz*, which prints the size of a file